A System Level Approach to Controller Synthesis: System Level Constraints

 \subsection{Quadratically Invariant Subspace Constraints}

-Recall that for a subspace $\mathcal{C}$ that is quadratically invariant with respect to a plant $\tf P_{22}$, the set of internally stabilizing controllers $\tf K$ that lie within the subspace $\mathcal{C}$ can be expressed as the set of stable transfer matrices $\tf Q \in \RHinf$ satisfying $\mathfrak{M}(\tf Q) \in \mathcal{C}$, for $\mathfrak{M}$ \rev{the invertible affine map defined above in terms of the co-prime factors specified in Section \ref{sec:structured}}.
+Recall that for a subspace $\mathcal{C}$ that is quadratically invariant with respect to a plant $\tf P_{22}$, the set of internally stabilizing controllers $\tf K$ that lie within the subspace $\mathcal{C}$ can be expressed as the set of stable transfer matrices $\tf Q \in \RHinf$ satisfying $\mathfrak{M}(\tf Q) \in \mathcal{C}$, for $\mathfrak{M}$ \rev{the invertible affine map defined in Section \ref{sec:structured}}.
 We therefore have the following corollary to Theorem \ref{thm:Youla2}.

 \begin{corollary} Let $\C$ be a subspace constraint that is quadratically invariant with respect to $\tf P_{22}$.
 Then the set of internally stabilizing controllers satisfying $\tf K \in \mathcal{C}$ can be parameterized as in Theorem \ref{thm:Youla2} with \rev{$\tf L = \mathfrak{M}(\tf{Q}) \in \mathcal{C}$}. \end{corollary} \begin{proof} From Lemma \ref{lem:qkl}, we have $\tf L = \tf K (I - \tf P_{22} \tf K)^{-1}$.
 Invoking Theorem $14$ of \cite{2006_Rotkowitz_QI_TAC}, we have that $\tf K \in \C$ if and only if $\tf L = \tf K (I - \tf P_{22} \tf K)^{-1} \in \C$.
 The claim then follows immediately from Theorem \ref{thm:Youla2}. \end{proof}